dpb587/gget/README.md

  * Public & Private Repos - API-based access for private resources
  * Tags, Branches, and Commits - also semver-based constraint matching
  * Archives, Assets, and Blobs - download any type of resource from repos
- * Built-in File Operations - easy rename, executable, and streaming ops
+ * Built-in File Operations - easy rename, binary, and stream options
  * Checksum Verification - verify downloads by SHA (if published)
  * Open-Source Project - contribute and discuss at [dpb587/gget](https://github.com/dpb587/gget)